Robust Design & CO2 protocol

 |INCREASE PRODUCT LIFETIME||SCOPE 3||CO2 reductions by increased lifetime.
 CO2 emissions per year is lowered as product lifetime is increased.||25%-75%|

 |ENERGY OPTIMIZATION||SCOPE 3||CO2 reductions by increased product efficiency.||1%-10%|

 The standards within the GHG Protocol are the world’s most widely used greenhouse gas accounting standards.
 It provides a framework for businesses, governments, and other entities to measure and report their greenhouse gas emissions in ways that support their missions and goals.

-A short video introduction to the Greenhouse Gas Protocol – a “global standardized frameworks to measure and manage greenhouse gas (GHG) emissions from private and public sector operations, value chains and mitigation actions“
+A short video introduction to the greenhouse gas protocol – a “global standardized framework to measure and manage Greenhouse Gas (GHG) emissions from private and public sector operations, value chains, and mitigation actions.“

 Scope 1, 2 & 3